 - For some services your PCP, or other provider, may need to get approval in advance from us.
-This is called getting a prior authorization. - Whenever you have a question or concern regarding obtaining care from specialists and other network providers, talk to your Primary Care Provider or call Member Services (phone numbers printed on the back cover of this booklet).
-Please refer to Chapter 4, Section 2 for information about covered services that require prior authorization. - Selection of a Primary Care Provider (PCP) does not limit you to specific network specialists or hospitals to which that PCP refers.
+This is called getting a prior authorization. - Whenever you have a question or concern regarding obtaining care from specialists and other network providers, talk to your Primary Care Provider or call Member Services.
+Chapter 4, Section 2 has more information about covered services that require prior authorization. - Selection of a Primary Care Provider (PCP) does not limit you to specific network specialists or hospitals to which that PCP refers.

-Prior authorization may be needed for certain services (please see Chapter 4 or information which services require prior authorization).
+Prior authorization may be needed for certain services (see Chapter 4 for information which services require prior authorization).
 Authorization can be obtained from the plan.
 You or your provider, including a non-contracted provider, can ask the plan before a service is furnished whether the plan will cover it.
 You or your provider can request that this determination be in writing.
 This process is called an advanced determination.
 If we say we will not cover your services, you, or your provider, have the right to appeal our decision not to cover your care.
 Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) has more information about what to do if you want a coverage decision from us or want to appeal a decision we have already made.